MileHacker Logo

 From Roman Naval Base to Imperial Capital

 Ravenna's long history features periods of power and artistic innovation.
-Its story begins as an ancient Roman settlement.
-Its strategic position near the Adriatic coast, with a deep-water port at Classis, made it a valuable naval base for the Roman Empire.
+Its story begins as an from Long ago rome settlement.
+Its prime spot near the Adriatic coast, with a deep-water port at Classis, made it a valuable naval base for the Roman Empire.

 A Succession of Rulers

 The city's greatest historical period arrived in the 5th and 6th centuries.
-In 402 AD, Emperor Honorius moved the capital of the Western Roman Empire from Milan to Ravenna, choosing it for strong defenses.
-After Rome's fall, Ravenna continued as the capital of various succeeding powers, including Odoacer and Theodoric the Great, king of the Ostrogoths.
+In 402 AD, Emperor Honorius moved the seat of government of the Western Roman Empire from Milan to Ravenna, choosing it for strong defenses.
+After Rome's fall, Ravenna continued as the capital of several succeeding powers, including Odoacer and Theodoric the Great, king of the Ostrogoths.

 Byzantine Era Mosaics